-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 - Drive and heatsink height needs to be under 11.25mm

-Because of the M.2 slot, you won't be able to use a SATA SSD with the PS5; take a look at our PS5 storage expansion guide to get a better understanding of what drives are eligible for the PS5.
-While the PCIe Gen4 requirement was a given, Sony is being very conservatives in terms of drive sizes and cooling.
-Any M.2 drive needs to have a width of 22mm or less, and that rules out a few options.
+Because of the M.2 slot, you won't be able to use a SATA SSD with the PS5; take a look at our guide on how to install an SSD on PS5 to get a better understanding of what drives are eligible for the PS5.
+While the PCIe Gen4 requirement was a given, Sony is very conservative about drive sizes and cooling.
+Any M.2 drive needs to have a width of 22mm or less, which rules out a few options.
 Furthermore, M.2 drives need to have a heatsink, and the combined height of the drive and the heatsink should be under 11.25mm.

-This particular requirement makes a lot of drives — including Corsair's excellent MP600 series — ineligible for use inside the PS5.
+This particular requirement makes a lot of drives — including Corsair's excellent MP600 series — ineligible for use with the best PS5 games available.
 However, you can get rid of the heatsink and add an aftermarket option.
 That said, now that Sony has outlined requirements for an internal SSD, we should see new drives from the best SSD makers that will work natively with the PS5.
 We'll add these drives to the list as and when they become available.

-But if you want to buy a drive right now, you're better off picking up a standard M.2 SSD and adding an aftermarket heatsink.
-You'll find heatsinks for under $20 (I'll have a few listed below), and going this route allows you to slot in best-selling models from Samsung and Sabrent.
-That said, there are several M.2 SSDs that now have a built-in heatsink, so I'm going to highlight some of those options as well.
+But if you want to buy a drive right now, you may be better off picking up a standard M.2 SSD and adding an aftermarket heatsink.
+You'll find heatsinks for under $20 (we have a few listed below), and going this route allows you to slot in best-selling models from Samsung and Sabrent.
+That said, there are several M.2 SSDs that now have a built-in heatsink, so we're going to highlight some of those options as well.
+Additionally, we've previously rounded up the best external drives and SSDs for PS5, which you can use to store backward compatible PS4 games.

 So with that out of the way, let's take a look at the best M.2 SSDs and heatsinks for your PS5.